tamirgz/reverse-engineering-reference-manual/README.md

 # .tools

 ## *<p align='center'> IDA Tips </p>*
-* __Addresses Shown In IDA__: When IDA loads a binary, it simulates a mapping of the file in memory.
-The addresses shown in IDA are the virtual memory addresses and not the offsets of binary file on disk
+* __Addresses Shown In IDA__: when IDA loads a binary, it simulates a mapping of the file in memory.
+The addresses shown in IDA are the virtual memory addresses and not offsets of the binary file on disk

 <div align='center'>
 <img src="https://github.com/yellowbyte/reverse-engineering-reference-manual/blob/master/images/tools/IDA_Tips/ida_va_instr.PNG">